absrp/absrp.github.io/_pages/about.md

 ---

 <p align="justify">
 Welcome!
 I am an Assistant Professor of Geosciences at Utah State University.
-My work relies on using geologic and geodetic data, and numerical models, to understand:
+My research group uses geologic and geodetic data, and numerical models, to understand:
 </p>

 1. The role of fault geometrical complexity in the mechanics of large earthquakes